QuentinRa/blog.quentinra.dev/programming/web/android/core/index.md

 <div class="row row-cols-md-2"><div>

 A WorkManager is used to run **long**, **periodic**, or **battery intensive tasks**.
-Unlike previous APIs, you are guaranteed that you job will be executed, even if the app is closed, or the phone restart.
+Unlike previous APIs, you are guaranteed that your job will be executed, even if the app is closed, or the phone restarted.

 ```gradle
 implementation "androidx.work:work-runtime-ktx:2.7.1"